Stuart Coupe: Music labels

-Band Management
+Band management

 In 1983 and 1984 Coupe was the first manager of Hoodoo Gurus and toured the United States with the band after the release of their first album, Stoneage Romeos.
 From 1984 to 1990 he was the manager of Paul Kelly (Australian musician) during the time Kelly released the albums Post, Gossip, Under The Sun and So Much Water So Close To Home.
-During these years Coupe also did stints as the manager of X (Australian band), the Flaming Hands, Drop Bears, The Amazing Woolloomooloosers and the Danglin’ Bros.
+During these years Coupe also did stints as the manager of X (Australian band), the Flaming Hands, Drop Bears, The Amazing Woolloomooloosers and the Danglin' Bros.
 He later managed Ian Rilen, Dan Brodie and Perry Keyes.
-In 2021 Coupe announced that he was managing Australian singer and songwriter Allison Forbes who was nominated for four Golden Guitar Awards in 2020.

-Publicity and Tour Promotion
+Publicity and tour promotion

-Coupe’s involvement in the Australian music industry has included providing publicity and tour promotion for Australian and international bands from the early 1980s to the present day.
-He worked on publicity for the tours by The Clash, The Cramps, Gary Glitter, The Dead Kennedys, The Gun Club, The Teardrop Explodes and Jonathan Richman.
+Coupe's involvement in the Australian music industry has included providing publicity and tour promotion for Australian and international bands from the early 1980s to the present day.
+He worked on publicity for the tours by The Clash, The Cramps, Gary Glitter, The Dead Kennedys, The Gun Club, The Teardrop Explodes, and Jonathan Richman.

 In the late eighties he formed the band touring company, BBC, with Bicci Henderson and Rob Barnham, and later dropped the name after objections from the British broadcaster, the BBC.
 Under the auspices of BBC and later with promoter Keith Glass, Coupe was the promoter of Australian tours for Lucinda Williams, Rosanne Cash, Mary-Chapin Carpenter, Tom Russell, Dave Alvin, Ted Hawkins, Guy Clark, Chris Whitley, Harry Dean Stanton, Dick Dale, and Link Wray.

 Coupe was also involved in promotion and publicity for international crime fiction writers.
 He and Keith Glass brought Elmore Leonard to Australia in 1993 and James Elroy in 1995.
 He went on to arrange Australian appearances for Kinky Friedman, Andrew Vachss, Ed McBain and P. J. O'Rourke.
 In the 1990s Coupe also appeared at writers festivals interviewing Walter Mosley, Michael Connelly, Lawrence Block and Ken Bruen.

 In 2016 he resumed providing publicity services for a range of international and Australian acts including P.P.
 Arnold, Alejandro Escovedo and Steve Poltz, the Out On The Weekend music festival and numerous Australian artists.